vierge-noire/cakephp-test-suite-light/README.md

         // [...]
     ],
 ]
+?>
 ```

 ### Fine-tuning the truncation
-To speed up things, you may want to fine-tune the truncation behavior to have it applyed only when you want to. `cakephp-test-suite-light` provides many ways to do it.
+To speed up things, you may want to fine-tune the truncation behavior. `cakephp-test-suite-light` provides many ways to do it.

 The main idea is that truncation can be enabled or disabled :
 - For all tests